 Enjoy Spring at Canons Ashby

-Have a wander around the formal garden.
-Enjoy this year's display of colourful plants beginning to flourish, as well as the snowdrops, crocuses and daffodils springing from the grass around the grounds.
+It's a great time of year for a wander around the formal garden.
+In early spring, enjoy splashes of colour as the snowdrops, crocuses and daffodils emerge from the grass around the grounds.

 Here we plant for nature and wildlife, as well as for visitors.
 We select plants we know our insects and birds will love, which are grown from seed in the local area so we have less of an impact on the environment.